elotroalex/chiens/_texts/translation.md

 - {:.sp} The Crowd.

-- {:.i2} Kill the Whites, Kill the Whites.
+- {:.i2} Kill the Whites.
+Kill the Whites.

 - {:.sp} The Speaker *(blowing the severed head.)*

-- {:.i2} I call on the Gentleman Governor.
+- {:.i2} I call on the gentleman Governor.

 - {:.sp} The Flag Bearer *(in a nasal voice.)*

 - {:.pr.i} Alright.
 Alright.
 I will speak.
-You see, Gentlemen, this is not the time to deliberate.
+You see, Gentlemen, the time for deliberation is over.
 I have made my decision.
 There's only one way with the Negroes: terror.
 Gentlemen, on today's agenda: terror ...

 *(Applause.
 Laughter.)*